isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 * Flag catching by value of a type that has a virtual function.
 * Flag throwing raw pointers.

-### <a name="Re-never-fail"></a>E.16: Destructors, deallocation, and `swap` must never fail
+### <a name="Re-never-fail"></a>E.16: Destructors, deallocation, `swap`, and exception type copy/move construction must never fail

 ##### Reason

-We don't know how to write reliable programs if a destructor, a swap, or a memory deallocation fails; that is, if it exits by an exception or simply doesn't perform its required action.
+We don't know how to write reliable programs if a destructor, a swap, a memory deallocation, or attempting to copy/move-construct an exception object fails; that is, if it exits by an exception or simply doesn't perform its required action.

 ##### Example, don't